 How do you weigh each of the application components?

-We score the applications with a given rubric in the following areas: GRE, GPA, Statement of Purpose and Reference Letters.
+We score the applications with a given rubric in the following areas: GRE, GPA, Statement of Purpose, and Reference Letters.
 Every applications is reviewed and all aspects of the application are considered.
-We rank the candidates based on the total numeric score and we then choose the candidates in the top 20% for admit and waitlist.

 Do you have a waitlist and what is the process?